-LD 95 An Act to Amend and Simplify Certain Wildlife Laws (Sponsored by Rep. Cluchey of Bowdoinham)
+LD 95 An Act to Amend and Simplify Certain Wildlife Laws (Sponsored by Rep. Cluchey of Bowdoinham) Enacted; PL 2025, c.
+333

-Of municipal interest, the bill reorganizes the statutes regulating the Department of Inland Fisheries and Wildlife's rulemaking authority over opening hunting areas, which still require approval by the municipal legislative body.
+As amended by the committee and of municipal interest, this bill reorganizes the statutes regulating the Department of Inland Fisheries and Wildlife's rulemaking authority over opening hunting areas, which still requires approval by the municipal legislative body.